-Net cash used in operating activities during the year ended December 31, 2020 was \$8,620,335 (December 31, 2019 cash used in operations - \$3,999,132).
+Net cash used in operating activities during the year ended December 31, 2021 was \$8,255,055 (2020 - \$8,620,335).
 Cash used in operating activities primarily related to operations during the period, including exploration and evaluation expenses, professional fees, management fees and marketing costs, as well as the settlement of outstanding liabilities.